Woosmap/AndroidExamples/AndroidSimpleExamples/WoosmapGeofencing/README.md

     ...
 </application>
 ```
-## Connect your application to Firebase service
+## Connect your application to the Firebase service
-Firebase connexion is required by woosmap's library and is used to receive and display notifications.
+A Firebase connexion is required by Woosmap's library and is used to receive and display notifications.

-To connect your application to Firebase follow this tutorial https://firebase.google.com/docs/android/setup
+To connect your application to Firebase, follow this tutorial https://firebase.google.com/docs/android/setup

-if you see the error
+If you see the following error:
 ```
 Make sure to call FirebaseApp.initializeApp(Context) first
 ```
-this mean that your application is not correctly connected to your Firebase project
+It means that your application is not correctly connected to your Firebase project.

-## Import and instanciate woosmap library
+## Import and instanciate Woosmap library
 ```java
 import com.webgeoservices.woosmap_mobile_sdk.Woosmap;